 Last time, I asked those of you with blogs and reviews to contact me in order to let me know that you were out there and you did.
 Sadly, I can't provide a link to every review, interview or essay published online as that would quickly make these links round-ups impractical, but here is a selection of the pieces that have caught my attention in the last couple of weeks.
-As ever, if you feel that I have missed something then please drop me a line via my
+As ever, if you feel that I have missed something then please drop me a line via my website and if you think that I'm skewing too far in favour of one type of writing over another then please leave a comment letting me know.

 And now, onto the links...